 Western Christmas Traditions

 Christmas is a time for family, friends, and celebration.
 But what about the traditions that make Christmas western?
-From decorating with western themes to authentic western cooking, there are many ways to celebrate Christmas as our ancestors did!
+From decorating with western themes and sitting by the fire with your dog, to authentic western cooking, there are many ways to celebrate Christmas as our ancestors did!
 Hat Creek Interiors will explore some of the most popular western Christmas traditions in this blog post.
 We will also give you some ideas on how to incorporate these traditions into your own holiday celebrations!

 Many of our modern traditions come from the past couple of centuries

 ...and western Christmas traditions are no different!
 You might be surprised by how closely the Christmas holidays of centuries past resemble our modern celebrations.
 Some of the things we most closely associate with Christmas today, such as carols and Santa Claus, were celebrated on the western frontier in the 19th century or earlier.
 So, if you're looking to add a little bit of history and tradition to your holiday celebrations this year, read on!

 Carols and Christmas music have been a part of western Christmas celebrations for centuries.
 In the early days of the western frontier, pioneers often sang carols around the campfire on Christmas Eve.
 As the frontier towns grew and settlers built churches, caroling became a popular way to celebrate Christmas in public.
 Some of the most popular carols today, such as "Silent Night" and "Joy to the World," were first sung on the western frontier.

 Some of the most famous carols like "Jingle Bells" and "Deck the Halls" were also first popularized in the western United States.
 So, if you want to add some western flair to your holiday music this year, check out some of these classic carols!